 Getting started with Installed Applications policies

 Installed Applications policies control the collection of information about the software applications installed on your active Windows and Mac devices.
-The collected information is made available in the Assets > Applications area, which you can use for software inventory and license management, and to identify essential and non-essential software applications.
+The collected information is made available in the Applications area, which you can use for software inventory and license management, and to identify essential and non-essential software applications.

 After the SNG component is deployed, it scans the device for installed applications, encrypts the detected information, and uploads it to the database using a secure connection that is independent of the device's scheduled check-in to the Absolute Monitoring Center.
 Going forward, the component scans the device for changes in its installed applications at 5 minute intervals.
 If a change is detected, the new information is uploaded on the device's next agent connection, which is typically within the next 15 minutes if the device is online (note that if more application changes occur after the upload, the next upload is delayed by an hour).
 A full scan is also uploaded every 24 hours.